Sienci-Labs/Resources/longmill/assembly/lm-surfacing-the-wasteboard.md

 Feed rate( Z G00): 500<br>
 Feed rate(Z G01): 500<br>

-<strong>You can also use a different program if you want and cut a shallow pocket of the size you need.</strong>
+**You can also use a different program if you want and cut a shallow pocket of the size you need.**